zulucmd/zulu/user_guide.md

 ## Usage Message

-When the user provides an invalid flag or invalid command, Cobra responds by showing the user the 'usage'.
+When the user provides an invalid flag or invalid command, Zulu responds by showing the user the 'usage'.

 ### Example
 You may recognize this from the help above.
 That's because the default help embeds the usage as part of its output.

-    $ cobra --invalid
+    $ zulu --invalid
     Error: unknown flag: --invalid
     Usage:
-      cobra [command]
+      zulu [command]

     Available Commands:
-      add         Add a command to a Cobra Application help        Help about any command
+      add         Add a command to a Zulu Application help        Help about any command
-      init        Initialize a Cobra Application
+      init        Initialize a Zulu Application

     Flags:
-      -a, --author string    author name for copyright attribution (default "YOUR NAME") --config string    config file (default is $HOME/.cobra.yaml) -h, --help             help for cobra
+      -a, --author string    author name for copyright attribution (default "YOUR NAME") --config string    config file (default is $HOME/.zulu.yaml) -h, --help             help for zulu
       -l, --license string   name of license for the project --viper            use Viper for configuration (default true)

-    Use "cobra [command] --help" for more information about a command.
+    Use "zulu [command] --help" for more information about a command.

 ### Defining your own usage
-You can provide your own usage function or template for Cobra to use.
+You can provide your own usage function or template for Zulu to use.
 Like help, the function and template are overridable through public methods:

 ```go